alidanapour/chip8_emulator/Product_Document.md

 The work breakdown and project schedule below are tentative and will be update after each iteration.
 We used the rule of thumb introduced in class: (informal estimate of time) * 3 to calculate the Estimated Efforts (hours).

-**UPDATED**: **February 5, 2018**: Started using Google Spreadsheet for Work Breakdown which allows easier replanning for future releases.
+**UPDATED**: **January 25, 2018**: Started using Google Spreadsheet for Work Breakdown which allows easier replanning for future releases.

 [Link to Work Breakdown Spreadsheet](https://docs.google.com/spreadsheets/d/1HqADerMmskoAKjknKuDWZFQrG6OZgpwF0acj79XQYGA/edit?usp=sharing)